EdenWise/hjcrc/hjcrc.md

 ## Heaven Creation

-The Bible starts with a [desperate] man being rewarded so much that it refers to him as a god, "In the beginning God created the *heavens* and the *earth*.
-(Gen 1:1)"
+The Bible starts with a [desperate] man being rewarded so much that it refers to him as a god, "In the beginning God created the *heavens* and the *earth*."
+(Gen 1:1).
+More divining (and productivity) is done: day/night, water/sky, land/sea, sun/moon, man/nature.
+Adam wants to be part of heaven on earth.
+He eats the "forbidden fruit" to "be like God" and leaves Eden.

 ## Heaven Creation: A Male-Ruled, Discrete, Inclusion